zlatozar/etudes/ComputerSimulation/InstructionSet.md

 | Multiply Immediate                  |  IM      |   53          |   ```MI, R1 I```                |    OGLE        |

 The low 32 bits of the product of the value in register R1 and the 20-bit immediate value I are stored in register R1.
 The product in register R1 is compared to zero to set the CCR.
-If overflow occurs, only the O bit of the CCR is set.
+If _overflow occurs_, only the O bit of the CCR is set.

 ### 66. MC